Our world is a connected one, and the ease with which you can access services, files and friends online makes a big difference to your daily routine.

 When switching, check if your new provider has a no-contract option with limited or no sign-up fees.
 This can let you dip your toe in without getting stuck for a year or more.

 Consider switching to a smaller provider to save money.
-While we don't have enough statistics on most of them individually, as a group they performed well for Overall satisfaction.
+While we don't have enough statistics on most of them individually, as a group they performed well for overall customer satisfaction.

 If you're on the NBN, you can also check out our analysis of the ACCC's broadband monitoring program results.
 We collect the raw data and apply our own scoring system to find out which NBN providers perform best.

-This survey was in field from 1–22 February 2021.
-CHOICE designed the survey and fieldwork, and survey execution was managed by Dynata (formerly Research Now SSI, who conducted the fieldwork for our 2017 and 2019 Telco Satisfaction Surveys).
+This survey was in field on 1–17 February 2023.
+The survey was approximately 10 minutes long.
+CHOICE designed the survey and fieldwork, and survey execution was managed by Dynata (formerly Research Now SSI, who conducted the fieldwork for our 2017, 2019 and 2021 telco satisfaction surveys).
 Dynata is an ISO 20252 / ISO 26362 accredited panel provider and complies with all applicable industry standards published by ESOMAR, the MRS and the AMSRS.